RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-8-october-2021.md

 ## Known limitations

+-RS81463 - A shard may crash when resharding an Active-Active database with Redis on Flash (RoF).
+Specifically, the shard will crash when volatile keys or Active-Active tombstone keys reside in Flash memory.

 - RS63258 - Redis Enterprise Software 6.2.8 is not supported on RHEL 8 with FIPS enabled.

     FIPS changes system-generated keys, which can limit secure access to the cluster or the admin console via port 8443.